If you build it, they will come.

-Building an email list of prospects who know what your product is and what problem it solves for them, gives you a much greater chance of a conversion when you’ve officially launched.
+Building an email list of prospects who know your product and what problem it solves for them gives you a much greater chance of a conversion when you’ve officially launched.

 Consider the following important elements when building your landing pages: